averyjohnston/ravelry-search/README.md

 5. In the root of the repo, run `npm run dev` and open the localhost URL in your browser.

-Note that the "Sorted Queue" page assumes my Ravelry tagging system is in use, so the crochet vs. knitting filter may be the only part of use to other accounts.
+Note that this is a personal project and assumes my Ravelry tagging system is in use, so some parts may not function as expected for other accounts.